Barnet & Reef Associates

-Barnet & Reef Associates public relations firm was based out of New York City, founded in 1958 by Sylvan M. Barnet Jr. and Arthur Reef.
+Barnet & Reef Associates was a public relations firm based in New York City, founded in 1958 by Sylvan M. Barnet Jr. and Arthur Reef.
 Known for creating an international public relations network entitled PR International, which was essentially Barnet & Reef's operating organization abroad, Barnet & Reef worked in the international market until it merged with Harshe-Rotman & Druck in 1964.
 After a series of mergers in the 1980s, it became part of what is now Ruder Finn.

 History

 Barnet & Reef, founded in 1958 by Sylvan M. Barnet Jr. and Arthur Reef, was one of the first agencies to deliver public relations programming internationally.
-Prior to creating their firm, Reef held many positions in Latin America, the Far East, and Europe, including Germany during the late 1940s and early 1950s.
+Prior to creating their firm, Reef held positions in Latin America, the Far East, and Europe, including Germany during the late 1940s and early 1950s.
 Barnet was the manager of an international newspaper in Paris, the manager of the European Edition of the New York Herald Tribune, and the head of Tribunes syndicate and news service in New York.
 Their first-hand experiences of the fallout of WWII, along with the effects of the Marshall Plan, and the rise of the Iron Curtain in Europe, pushed Reef and Barnet into the world of international public relations and spurred the creation of Barnet & Reef.

-The firm opened with a staff of only fifteen people in 1959.
-During its prime in the early 1960s, Barnet & Reef boasted associates in 48 different countries.
+The firm opened with a staff of fifteen people in 1959.
+During its prime in the early 1960s, Barnet & Reef had associates in 48 different countries.
 Realizing that creating Barnet & Reef offices in each of the regions would be expensive and impractical, Barnet and Reef created a network called PR International of over 40 personnel worldwide.

 Barnet & Reef merged with Harshe-Rotman & Druck in 1964.
 In 1982, Harshe-Rotman & Druck merged with Ruder & Finn, a firm which now operates as Ruder Finn.

 Arthur Reef

-Arthur (Art) Reef (September 21, 1916 – January 17, 2008) of New York City, is the son of Herman Reef and Eva Reef.
+Arthur (Art) Reef (September 21, 1916 – January 17, 2008) of New York City, was the son of Herman Reef and Eva Reef.
 Reef is predominantly known as one of the co-founders of Barnet & Reef.
 Prior to establishing his own public relations firm, Reef worked for Ruder & Finn from 1955 to 1957.
 At the time Ruder & Finn was a small public relations firm based out of New York.
 After working at Ruder & Finn, Reef founded Barnet & Reef with Barnet.
 The two lead Barnet & Reef from 1957 to 1964.
 In 1964, Barnet & Reef merged with Harshe-Rotman & Druck.
 After the merger, Reef took an offer from American Metal Climax (now known as AMAX).

 AMAX did not have any established public relations or communication related departments.
 Reef worked to create these departments and give them full access to the CEO and decent financial backing.
 Reef worked under three CEOs of AMAX before returning to consulting for international public relations.
 In 1994, Reef retired to Florida.